Top 5 Secrets Why Europe Developed Faster

 Inventions

 Even though the Mongols were mainly interested in brutally conquering everything, they were also interested in acquiring knowledge.
 The technology transfer had begun, and everyone was getting to know each other’s achievements and inventions.
-The Silk Road made their way across Asia into Europe via the gunpowder cannons and papermaking.
+The Silk Road traveled across Asia into Europe via gunpowder cannons and papermaking.

 Europe consisted of small nations and states interested in beating each other in science, commerce, and sometimes naval power.
 It resulted in constant competition, which led to innovation, advancement, and war.
 This situation encouraged great thinkers and explorers to go new ways and invent new things.

 The competition between the European empires came to a whole new level.
 Everyone took as much as they could, and we all know what happened from there.
-European influence kept spreading as they colonized more territory and enslaved the local population.
+European influence spread as they colonized more territory and enslaved the local population.
 Even the Chinese couldn’t escape Europe.

 Mikaela Gavas.
 Financing European development cooperation: the Financial Perspectives.